marc-jones/phd_thesis/content/03_winter/02_global.md

 In addition, the relatively few time points for the apex samples restricted the scope of the study when assessing the extent of tissue specificity[@paina_vernalization_2014].

 In order to assess the global impact of a cold requirement on the *B.\ napus* transcriptome, the transcriptomic time series (Section \ref{section:spring:developmentaltranscriptome}) was used.
-Comparisons between Westar and Tapidor reveal that Tapidor has an expanded set of genes expressed in a variety specific manner in the leaf, potentially representing an expanded sensory capability in the winter variety.
+Comparisons between Westar and Tapidor reveal that Tapidor has an expanded set of genes expressed in a variety-specific manner in the leaf, potentially representing an expanded sensory capability in the winter variety.
 Clustering results find that a requirement for cold delays developmental transcriptome responses in a global manner, although photoperiod responses seem unchanged.
 Finally, correlation analysis between time points and between varieties suggests that while the apex transcriptome is largely defined by the developmental stage of the plant, the leaf transcriptome is instead influenced more by the age of the plant.
 Therefore, although the leaf seems to have an expanded set of expressed genes in the winter variety, the apex transcriptome is more responsive to the vernalization signal than the leaf transcriptome.

-### Variety specific expression is biased towards Tapidor in the leaf {#section:winter:varspecexp}
+### Variety-specific expression is biased towards Tapidor in the leaf {#section:winter:varspecexp}

 \begin{figure}[htbp]
 \includegraphics{figuredirectory/variety_venn_diagram.pdf}